How to Follow Apple's Marketing Strategy And Become a Beloved Brand

 1. Keep Your Branding Consistent

-• Implement a review process to ensure consistent branding
+• Implementing a review process to maintain uniformity across all platforms

 Being consistent makes it easy to create an engaged base of fans for your product, and grows brand recognition exponentially over time.